Phosinella fenestrata

-Rissoina fenestrata is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.
+Phosinella fenestrata is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.

 Distribution

 This species occurs in the Caribbean Sea and the Gulf of Mexico; in the Indian Ocean off the Aldabra Atoll.

 Description

 The maximum recorded shell length is 4.5 mm.

 Habitat

 Minimum recorded depth is 52 m.
 Maximum recorded depth is 52 m.